How are those new year’s resolutions going folks?

 Can you slack off when forming new habits?

 It turns out that missing a day here and there is NOT a big deal, but going a full week or more will hinder your success.

 I think this is interesting because during this New Year time we tend to go ALL OUT and we try to master our new habits right out of the gate, full steam ahead.
 And then, we get down on ourselves when we don’t keep up with our chosen new habit every single day.

 When we get into this “push” mentality we’ll often use force and willpower to keep going – and this kind of willful energy can drain our energy reserves fast!
-It is my belief, that having a more skillful approach, such as being more calculated for when and how we instil our new habits, as well as giving ourselves realistic expectations, and simply being nice to ourself while in this process is the key to succeeding.
+It is my belief that having a more skillful approach, such as being more calculated in when and how we instill our new habits, as well as giving ourselves realistic expectations, and simply being nice to ourselves while in this process are the key to succeeding.